PeterJemley/Bridget-v2-beta/Documentation/Seattle_Route_Optimization_Plan.md

 - **Scoring isolation**: move ranking logic into its own RouteScoringService.
 - **Enhanced UI states**: add skeleton rows or richer loading placeholders.
 - **Logging**: instrument debug-only logs for bridge/route updates.

+## Ongoing Quality & Future-Proofing Strategy

+### 1. Ongoing Code Quality & Stability
+- **Automated CI Checks**
+  - Enforce linting (SwiftLint), formatting (SwiftFormat), and compile-time warnings
+  - Run unit tests on every pull request, plus watch for coverage drops
+- **Expand Test Coverage**
+  - Add integration tests that spin up real or mocked BridgeDataService to hit HTTP-cache and error paths
+  - Introduce UI tests (XCTest + XCTestUI) to verify loading indicators, error alerts, and skeleton views

+### 2. Observability & Monitoring
+- **Runtime Metrics**
+  - Instrument service layer with lightweight timing (signpost/logging) to measure "time-to-load" in staging/production
+  - Surface metrics back into app or analytics dashboard for trend-watching
+- **Error Reporting**
+  - Hook BridgeDataError cases into Sentry or crash-reporting tool to see which error branches fire in production

+### 3. Performance & Resource Management
+- **Profile on Device**
+  - Use Instruments to watch for memory spikes during JSON decoding or Core ML inference
+  - If maps/charts come later, verify that sub-observation avoids full-view redraws
+- **Refine Observation Tracking**
+  - Introduce withObservationTracking around hot loops (route scoring, data grouping) if slowdown or redundant updates are spotted

+### 4. Documentation & Onboarding
+- **Living README**
+  - Update project README with "How to run the disk-cache scheduler," "How to simulate API failures," and "How to add new bridges to your model"
+- **Architectural Diagrams**
+  - Consider simple sequence or component diagram (Mermaid or PlantUML) showing data flow from network → cache → model → view

+### 5. Future-Proofing for Phase 3 and Beyond
+- **Plugin Points**
+  - Keep BridgeDataService API surface stable even as Core ML or real-time feeds are swapped in
+  - Design RouteScoringService with clear protocol so A/B testing different algorithms doesn't require UI changes
+- **Versioning & Migration**
+  - If Open Data schema changes or ML model upgrades, plan for lightweight migration logic (e.g. "if new field X is present, use it; else fallback")

 ### Phase 3: HTTP Caching Optimization